 - Must not be involved in certain industries, such as adult entertainment and political activities.

-How to Apply for an SBA Community Advantage Loan
+What Do You Need to Apply for an SBA Community Advantage Loan?

-Community Advantage Loans are provided through community-based lenders that will assess you in the same way that they would evaluate any business loan.
+Community Advantage Loans are provided through community advantage lenders that will assess you in the same way that they would evaluate any business loan.
 Factors that will likely be examined are:

-Need help finding an SBA approved community lender?
+Need help finding an SBA lender before you submit your loan application?
 The SBA offers an easy-to-use Lender Match tool.
-Simply click on the link and fill out the forms.
+Simply click on the link and fill out the required forms.

 The SBA is a great resource for small business owners.
-They offer a variety of resources besides financing, so make sure you peruse their website and consider your needs.
+They offer a variety of resources besides financing, so make sure you thoroughly peruse their website and consider your financing needs.

 Not everyone will qualify for a Community Advantage Loan, however.
 Even among those that do, not everyone will be approved after applying for a loan from the SBA.

-Even if you are approved, the funding might not be enough.
-Fortunately, there are a variety of other financing options available.
+Even if you’re approved, the funding might not be enough to satisfy your needs.
+Fortunately, there are a variety of other business financing options available.
 Traditional small business loans, merchant cash advances, and credit cards are some of the more popular options.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.